1coderookie/KobraGoNeoInsights/docs/troubleshooting.md

   If no movement occurs at all, check if the coupler between the motor and the lead screw is tight and mounted correctly.
   Check if the belonging motor is working.
   Check if the wiring is correct and if the connectors are plugged in at the motor and the mainboard correctly.
-  If that's the case, you could measure the cables using a multimeter to check if there's a broken cable maybe.
+  If that's the case, you could measure the wires using a multimeter to check if there's a broken wire maybe.
   *Another problem might be the z-axis limit switch.* This is an optical type of switch.
 So if the z-axis only move a tiny bit upwards or if it doesn't move downwards while homing, then it might be that the problem is caused by the limit switch system here.
   So first of all check if the little metal piece at the x-axis gantry which triggers the switch really is in the correct position to trigger the switch.
   Check if the wiring of the switch is correct and if the connectors are plugged in at both the limit switch as well as at the mainboard.
-  You can also measure the cable with a multimeter to see if you face a broken cable.
+  You can also measure the wire with a multimeter to see if you face a broken wire.
   If you know how to use a multimeter correctly, you can also measure the voltage coming from the mainboard to the switch itself, it should be around 3.3V DC.
 If that's the case, then it's most likely that the limit switch itself is faulty.

 ---